Recent and current projects

 The aim of the project was to create a new 330m footpath link to the Loch Leven Heritage Trail (LLHT) from the Lochend Farm shop and café

-This will allow visitors to the farm shop to park and access the LLHT and conversely walkers on the LLHT to divert off the trail to the Farm shop for refreshments and then to return to the trail to continue their walk.
+This allows visitors to the farm shop to park and access the LLHT and conversely walkers on the LLHT to divert off the trail to the Farm shop for refreshments and then to return to the trail to continue their walk.
 The path was completed in January 2023.

 TRACKS worked with father and son Michael and Martin Silvera, the owners of Lochend Farm to secure the planning permission and funding from Perth and Kinross’ Community Environment Challenge Fund and Scottish Government’s Rural Payments Improving Public Access Fund.